logankoester/chef-mongodb/README.md

 Add `recipe[ldk-mongodb::default]` to your run list.
 This recipe will install `mongodb`, enable and start the mongodb service.

+### Consul Template

+If you are using [Consul](https://www.consul.io/), then you can generate your `/etc/mongodb.conf` file from a Consul K/V value thanks to [consul-template](https://github.com/hashicorp/consul-template/).

+Add `recipe[ldk-mongodb::consul-template]` to your run list, and set the variable `MONGODB_CONSUL_KEY` to your desired Consul K/V key for the environment in which `consul-template` runs.

 ## Attributes

 Refer to `attributes/default.rb` for details.